alexandreoliveiradev/cryptic/README.md

 ![decrypt2](https://imgur.com/g2NKMSH.png)

 Mainly used to hide emails or other small sentences, with no specific intents.
-The next version will be deployed in netlify with an actual frontend.
+The application is hosted at netlify so you can just click [here](https://cryptit.netlify.app).

 Thank you for visiting,